input-output-hk/ouroboros-phalanx-protocol/CPS/Readme.md

 ```math
 0 \leq g \leq 2^\rho
 ```

+---- Isn't rho simply X_A(w)?
+Or upper bounded by this value (if you want to take into account the adversarial computational power)

 where:
 - $`\rho`$ is the grinding depth, the number of bits of randomness the adversary can effectively manipulate.